deckerweb/builder-shortcode-extras/readme.txt

 = What Does the Gutenberg Block Editor Shortcode do? = It can display any Reusable Block from WordPress Core Reusable Blocks (post type: `wp_block`) via a Shortcode.
 Just copy the Shortcode for a certain Reusable Block from the post type list table - look for the "Blocks" left-hand admin menu.
-This will make Blocks way more useful and you can use them everyhwere - without coding!
+This will make the Reusable Blocks way more useful and you can use them everyhwere - without coding!

 = What Does the Astra Layout Shortcode do? =
 It can display any Astra Custom Layout via a Shortcode.
 Just copy the Shortcode for a certain Astra Custom Layout from the post type list table - look for the "Custom Layouts" under the left-hand "Appearance" admin menu.
 This will make those Custom Layouts even more useful and you can use them everyhwere - without coding!
 This Shortcode feature comes in handy especially for "Hook" type Shortcodes: you don't need to specify a Hook if used via Shortcode.
-This makes the Astra Custom Layouts more independent from Hooks.
+This makes the Astra Custom Layouts more independent from Hooks and gives you even more possibilities.

 = What Does the Elementor Template Shortcode do? =
 It displays the a template from Elementor "Saved Templates" (former "My Templates") library via a Shortcode.
 It is the same thing Elementor Pro does - but our plugin brings this feature to Elementor free version.
-This will make Elementor free version way more useful as brings so many new possibilities to work with Templates!
+This will make Elementor free version way more useful as this brings so many new possibilities to work with Templates!

 = What are the Genesis Shortcodes doing? =